Interested in immigrating to the United States?

 The Three Year Bar: Persons who remain in the US after their authorized stay has expired for more than 180 days but less than one year, and who leave the US prior to the institution of removal proceedings, are barred from reentering the US for three years from their date of departure.

 The Ten Year Bar: Persons who remain in the US after their authorized stay has expired for more than one year, and who leave the US prior to the institution of removal proceedings, are barred from reentering the US for ten years from their date of departure.

-However, the USCIS stated that as long as a foreign national files for an Extension of Stay or Change of Status or Adjustment of Status before the period of authorized stay expires, the foreign national will be considered to be maintaining status until a decision is made on the application or petition, even if the decision is after the date on the I-94 expires.
+Persons who remain in the US after their authorized period of stay are not able to extend their stay in the US or change their status to another nonimmigrant status.
+In most cases, they are also barred from adjusting their status from that of a nonimmigrant to that of an immigrant.
+However, the USCIS stated that as long as a foreign national file for an Extension of Stay, Extension of Status, Change of Status or Adjustment of Status before the period of authorized stay expires, the foreign national will be considered to be maintaining status until a decision is made on the application or petition, even if the decision is after the date on the I-94 expires.

 The visa of any foreign national that overstays their period of stay is automatically voided.
 Immigration is very strict in its interpretation and application of this provision – overstaying by even a day will void your existing visa.
 A foreign national who has overstayed a visa may not be readmitted unless they have obtained a new nonimmigrant visa in their country of nationality.